ekozlowski/google-contact-list/README.md

 # What This Needs To Work

 You'll need to generate a oauth 2 token and put the token into config.py's 'auth_token' section.
-(Paste it in over '<REDACTED>').
+(Paste it in over the REDACTED section).

 You can generate Oauth2 tokens that work here:  https://developers.google.com/oauthplayground/